-What is it about sports that inspires such loyalty and camaraderie or, conversely, that provokes fans to take the fight outside the arena?
+What is it about sports that inspires such loyalty and camaraderie or, conversely, that provokes fans to take the contest outside the arena?

-At Bryant, the Sport Studies concentration allows you to take a close, critical, and multi-faceted look at the global phenomenon of sport.
-You will complete courses that focus on the institutional and cultural aspects of sports, the media and sports, the interplay between these aspects of sports, and the embodied and physiological core aspect of sports and athletics.
+At Bryant, the interdisciplinary Sport Studies concentration allows you to take a close, critical, and multi-faceted look at the global phenomenon of sports.
+You will take courses that focus on the institutional and cultural aspects of sports, the media and sports, the interplay between these aspects of sports, and the embodied and physiological core aspect of sports and athletics.

 Future careers, post-grad opportunities

 Bryant’s Sport Studies concentration allows you to complement many courses of study with the knowledge provided by a discipline-based approach to examining sports and athletics.
 You can pursue a career in sports development, the health and fitness industry, or as a coach.
 You may also go on to post-graduate study or even launch your own business in a related field.

 Sport Studies faculty

 The interdisciplinary concentration in Sport Studies offers students a program that combines rigorous and in-depth analysis of sports with a specific disciplinary focus on applied psychology, sociology, economics, communication, or legal studies, as well as exposure to more broad-based knowledge in the study of the institution and cultural practice of sports.
 Faculty in this concentration are drawn from Applied Psychology, Communication, Economics, English and Cultural Studies, Legal Studies, Science, and Sociology.